Grade 6: The Strategic Reader

 • Read different kinds of texts: Read history books, fantasy novels, and science articles.
 The more different things you read, the better you will understand them.
 Follow your interests, but be open to new topics and styles.

 • Encourage Questions: Texts for sixth grade are harder.
 Ask your child to write down any questions they have while they read, and then talk about them together.
-This helps you feel more sure and clear.
+This helps your child feel more sure and clear.

 • Try the "What Does It Mean?"
 Check: After each section, have your child say what it means in their own words.
 This makes them think more deeply and get the author's point.